-(a) Predatory birds (defined in RCW 77.08.010-(39)) and unclassified wildlife that are in the act of damaging commercial crops or attacking livestock or other domestic animals may be killed with the express permission of the crop, livestock, domestic animals, or property owner at any time on private property, to protect domestic animals, livestock, or commercial crops.
+(a) Predatory birds (defined in RCW 77.08.010(39)) and unclassified wildlife that are in the act of damaging commercial crops or attacking livestock or other domestic animals may be killed with the express permission of the crop, livestock, domestic animals, or property owner at any time on private property, to protect domestic animals, livestock, or commercial crops.

-(b) An owner ((with a valid, written damage prevention agreement with the department may kill an individual (one) game animal while it is in the act of damaging commercial crops; a permit will be provided if authorized in the agreement.

-(c) An individual (one) game animal may be killed during the physical act of attacking livestock or domestic animals.

-(d) Multiple game animals may be killed while they are in the act of damaging commercial crops or attacking livestock if the owner is issued a kill permit by the department.

-(c) A damage prevention agreement or kill permit must include: An approved checklist of the reasonable preventative and nonlethal means that must be employed prior to lethal removal; a description of the properties where lethal removal is allowed; the species and sex of the animal that may be killed; the terms of the agreement/permit; the dates when lethal removal is authorized; who may kill the animal(s); and other conditions developed within department procedural documents.)) with verbal or written approval from the department may kill an individual (one) deer, or elk, bear, or cougar during the physical act of damaging crops, attacking livestock or domestic animals with or without an agreement or permit within a 12 month period.
-The owner must notify the department within 24 hours of kill.
+- (b) If an owner has attempted non-lethal damage control techniques and acquires verbal or written approval from the department, theyAn owner ((with a valid, written damage prevention agreement with the department may kill an individual (one) game animal while it is in the act of damaging commercial crops; a permit will be provided if authorized in the agreement. - (c) An individual (one) game animal may be killed during the physical act of attacking livestock or domestic animals. - (d) Multiple game animals may be killed while they are in the act of damaging commercial crops or attacking livestock if the owner is issued a kill permit by the department. - (e) A damage prevention agreement or kill permit must include: An approved checklist of the reasonable preventative and nonlethal means that must be employed prior to lethal removal; a description of the properties where lethal removal is allowed; the species and sex of the animal that may be killed; the terms of the agreement/permit; the dates when lethal removal is authorized; who may kill the animal(s); and other conditions developed within department procedural documents.)) with verbal or written approval from the department may kill an individual (one) deer, or elk, bear, or cougar during the physical act of damaging commercial crops, attacking livestock or domestic animals with or without an agreement or permit within a 12 month period.